Olive bread recipe is a bit time consuming made the old-fashioned way of kneading by hand but easy with a home baking

 Some like it hot.
-Add a slither of anti inflammatory chili; good healthy stuff.
-Here's an interesting aside; if you suffer from generally aching joints and muscles start adding prodigious amounts of anti inflammatory foods to your cooking.
-Extra virgin olive oil and chilis are a good place to start.
+Add a slither of chili; good healthy stuff.
+Here's an interesting aside; if you suffer from generally aching joints and muscles start adding prodigious amounts of anti-inflammatory foods to your cooking.
+Extra virgin olive oil and piquant peppers are a good place to start.

 Call it Crosteti if you're Greek or want to show off!
-It's made from your olive bread recipe.
+It is made from your olive bread recipe.

 SLOW COOKING MADE EASY.

-Panera bread menu recipe using a bread machine is a delight.
-Whilst it's reputed to be the least used kitchen utensil, I use our Panasonic daily.
-It takes me no more that five minutes to measure out the dried yeast, flour, water, olive oil and seeds.
-Better still, it's powered by our solar powered generator.
+Panera bread menu recipe using a baking machine is a delight.
+Whilst it's reputed to be the least used kitchen appliance, I use our Panasonic daily.
+It takes me no more that five minutes to measure out the dried yeast, flour and water; a little butter and honey.

-Making your own sourdough bread starter, loaded with yeasts and lactobacillus needed to make a healthy loaf actually is very simple.
-All you need is some rye flour and raw honey.
-In four days you'll be ready to bake your first loaf; add the onion and herb mix and you have a olive bread recipe.
+Making your own sourdough bread starter, loaded with yeasts and the lactobacillus needed to make a nutritious loaf actually is very simple.
+All you need is flour and water.
+In four days you'll be ready to bake your first loaf; add the onion and herb mix and you have an olive bread recipe.